-Every year, 1.4 million children are dying from largely preventable diseases like pneumonia and diarrhoea, but this can be greatly reduced by a very straightforward solution – handwashing.
+Every year, 400 thousand children are dying from largely preventable diseases like pneumonia and diarrhoea, but this can be greatly reduced by a very straightforward solution – handwashing.
 Handwashing with soap and water is proved to eliminate germs including viruses and is the basic of good hygiene.
 However,for many impoverished communities in the world soap is a luxury.

 Our Mission is to ensure equitable health and hygiene for disadvantaged communities by providing soap for free.

 Through our on-ground teams of volunteers and partner networks, we are able to distribute soap to students in school, remote villages and educate these communities on the importance of good health and hygiene practices.

 Through Soaper School programme, our Soap Angels visit remote schools in rural areas, disabled kids in care homes and provide individual packaged soaps for use at home,

 Along with distribution of soap, we also provide educational materials, posters and teacher training so young kids understand the importance of hygiene and how to practice it in everyday life through this newly acquired knowledge and packs of high quality soap.

 Since 2016, the Philippine Government is actively engaging and supporting the “WASH in Schools” program to promote good knowledge about health and hygiene.
 A key feature of this program is supporting schools in the installation and upkeep of toilets and hand-washing facilities as most of them struggle with a shortage of funds for these important measures.